AndySharp44s/Discord-Nitro-Generator/README.md

 </div>

+## THE CHESS.COM PROMOTION HAS ENDED, WHEN ANY OTHER PROMOTION IS AVAILABLE I WILL IMPLEMENT IT TO THE PROGRAM, UNTIL THEN THIS PROGRAM DOES NOT GENERATE CODES.

 # Discord Nitro Generator
 With this program, you can generate as many Discord Nitro codes as you want, using the current promotion from chess.com.
 It saves the codes in an easy-to-use text file.